scenerystack/community/docs/reference/api/joist/PreferencesControl.md

 # PreferencesControl

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/joist/blob/main/js/preferences/PreferencesControl.ts](https://github.com/phetsims/joist/blob/main/js/preferences/PreferencesControl.ts) for the most up-to-date information.

 ## Overview

 A ToggleSwitch decorated with a visual label and description with layout for each.
 To be used in the